openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 If you want to install a premerge operator image that is present on quay.io instead of the `main` image, you can do so by setting the `$OPERATOR_PREMERGE_OVERRIDE` variable to the SHA hash of the premerge image, e.g. `e2bdef6` - note please select source installation method for using pre-merge images of operator
 If you want to install the operator with pre-merge component images instead of the operator defined images, you can do so by setting the `$EBPF_PREMERGE_OVERRIDE`, `$FLP_PREMERGE_OVERRIDE`, `$PLUGIN_PREMERGE_OVERRIDE` variables for EBPF, FLP, Plugin respectively to the SHA hash of the premerge image, e.g. `e2bdef6`

-### Setting up FLP service and creating service-monitor
-Note this is only nessessary if you're running an upstream version of the operator.

-Navigate to the `scripts/` directory of this repository and run `$ populate_netobserv_metrics`

 ### Updating common parameters of flowcollector
 Initial configuration of flowcollector is set via the CRD, in the case of this repo that lies under `scripts/netobserv/flows_v1beta2_flowcollector.yaml`